 Book easily and securely online or by phoning 01803 732542 or emailing us

-Thanks to the generosity of a donor we a limited number of bursaries are available for those experiencing financial hardship (on a first come first served basis).
+We a limited number of 50% bursaries available for those experiencing financial hardship (on a first come first served basis).
 Please contact the Programme Administrator in advance if you wish to apply.
-Please note the closing date for bursaries is 10th February for the March 2017 date.

 Please click here to see our booking and cancellations policy